 This is support for children who need additional, short term support, which cannot be provided from the budget available to the school.
 When needed an application can be made for Short Term Additional Resource (STAR) funding.
 The STAR funding application identifies and provides costs for the support already in place and plans and costs the support needed for the child to make more progress.
 Additional support may be used to support your child with whole class learning, run individual programmes or small groups including your child.
 If allocated, funding lasts for a maximum of 2 terms.
 Children with STAR funding will be on the SEND register at SEN Support.
+For children in the Early Years, this type of funding is called EYSTAR and is usually allocated in 10 week blocks.

 Usually your child will also need specialist support from a professional outside the school.
-This may be from Local Authority SEND services i.e. Psychological Service, Communication, Literacy or ASD / Behaviour Service, Sensory Support Service for Visually or Hearing Impaired pupils; Health Service agencies such as the School Nursing Team, Speech and Language Therapy, Occupational Therapy, Physiotherapy, Primary Mental Health or Children and Young People's Service; Social care services e.g. Children's Services.
+This may be from Local Authority SEND services i.e. Psychological Service, Speech, language and Communication (SLCN), Literacy, Autism or Behaviour Service, Sensory Support Service for Visually or Hearing Impaired pupils; Health Service agencies such as the School Nursing Team, Speech and Language Therapy, Occupational Therapy, Physiotherapy, Primary Mental Health or Children and Young People's Service; Social care services e.g. Children's Services.